arzoo14/PCP-books/docs/UAG/PerformanceMetricsInferenceEngine.rst

  //
  some_inst $disk.ctl.blktotal * 512 > 3 Mbyte/sec
             -> alarm "Busy Disk Controller: " "%i ";

-⁠Developing and Debugging pmie Rules
+Developing and Debugging pmie Rules
 ************************************

 Given the **-d** command line option, **pmie** executes in interactive mode, and the user is presented with a menu of options::